motusdao/motusdao-hub/PAYMASTER_FIX_SUMMARY.md

 ### Root Cause

-The bundler routing logic was incorrectly routing `eth_estimateUserOperationGas` to ZeroDev bundler, which:
+The bundler routing logic had two issues:
-- Rejects `paymasterAndData` during gas estimation
-- Causes validation errors when the userOp includes paymaster data

-Additionally, the code had an incorrect assumption that Pimlico doesn't support `eth_estimateUserOperationGas`, when in fact Pimlico **does support** this method.
+1. **Pimlico bundler doesn't support `eth_estimateUserOperationGas` on Celo Mainnet** - The method is not available in Pimlico's API for chain 42220
+2. **ZeroDev bundler rejects `paymasterAndData` during gas estimation** - When routing to ZeroDev bundler, we must strip `paymasterAndData` before sending the request

 ## Solution Implemented